itsalfredakku/rxops-uikit/archive/README.md

 ### **For Historical Context**
 These files document the development journey and decision-making process.
 Useful for:
 - Understanding why certain architectural decisions were made
-- Reviewing the evolution of the component library
+- Reviewing the evolution of the UIKit
 - Learning from the development process

 ### **For Reference**